 Students transferring to a new college compete for admission to that college with all transfer students.
-You should meet with a transfer coordinator in your intended college as soon as possible to learn about their process and the application for admission.
+CAPE has coaching and resources you can use to learn about the process for changing colleges.

 You will need to meet the regular standards for admission to the college and major, including completing new prerequisites and building a competitive GPA.
 When you're ready, you will need to apply to transfer colleges and may also need to complete an additional application to the specific major.